 Members tab displays a list of all the members with rights to that project.
 In this section you can invite Simplifier and non-Simplifier members to your project by clicking the

 Invite User button and typing in an emailaddress.
+For more information on Team Management please look at our Team Management page.

 Along the top of the